 Look Out for Scams

 Paying out of pocket for start-up costs is one thing.
 For example, you may need to buy sewing supplies or flower seeds.
-But, if someone is advertising at-home work and wants money up front, don't trust them.
+But, if someone is advertising at-home work and wants money up front, that can be a red flag.
+Don't trust them.
 Real businesses will never ask you for money; they pay you.
-To learn more about work at home scams and what to watch out for visit:
+To learn more about work at home scams and what to watch out for visit work-at-home scams.